chhaviGupta986/Word-Game/README.md

 - **random-word-api.vercel.app** for generating new words.
 - **Dictionary API** for validating words and providing definitions.

-Personal/educational project inspired by popular word-guessing game Wordle.
+This is just a personal/educational project inspired by popular word-guessing game Wordle.